bhardwajRahul/plakar/subcommands/help/docs/plakar-pkg-add.md

-Installing plugins without logging in is possible via the plakar-pkg-build(1) command
+Installing plugins without logging in is possible via the plakar-pkg-build(1) command, provided you have the necessary dependencies to build it locally
-(provided you have a working Go toolchain available).
+(currently, official plugins require make and a working Go toolchain).

 To force local resolution use an absolute path, otherwise to force remote fetching pass an HTTP or HTTPS URL.